MudavathSuresh/VCamera/README.md

 # VCamera
-**This is an open source for android virtual camera.**
 *Just for fun or protect your camera privacy.*

+This is a powerful app that allows you to replace the camera with the video you specify.  </b>
+For example, when you are on a video call with a friend, what they see is the video you provide, not the camera's capture.
+How interesting that would be!  </b>
+This App can be used in both Apps and Games.
+Such as WhatsApp, IMO, Twitch, etc.

 # Note
 **The source code has stopped updating on December 31, 2022.**